catzy007/tealinux-dynamic-wallpaper/README.md

 * Set city by `A city name.
 Example: London` and country `A country name or 2 character alpha ISO 3166 code.
 Examples: GB or United Kindom` check [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)

 ## Using dynamic-wallpaper
-* After successful installation and reboot, dynamic-wallpaper will automatically enabled.
+* After successful installation and reboot, you can enable dynamic wallpaper.
-* To disable or enable dynamic-wallpaper, go to menu, look for `Dynamic Wallpaper` and click the enable/disable button. the effect might take few seconds.
+* Go to menu, look for `Dynamic Wallpaper` and click the enable button. the effect might take few seconds.
+* To disable dynamic-wallpaper, go to menu > Dynamic Wallpaper and click the disable button.
 * After disabling dynamic-wallpaper, nothing will happend.
 Change your wallpaper manually!

 ## Using MacOS dynamic wallpaper